andkrau/NuanceResurrection/README.md

 ### Framebuffer support

 The 8-bit, 16 bit, and 32 bit pixel formats are supported, with or without Z.
-A real Nuon system requires that the frame buffer reside in Main Bus SDRAM.
+A real Nuon system requires that the frame buffer resides in Main Bus SDRAM.
 The emulator can also handle frame buffers in System Bus DRAM.
 You can also write directly to frame buffer memory when running emulated code but on a real Nuon system, the frame buffer should only be accessed via DMA.
 The emulator